 I think that this style vintage sewing box may just be the first “cool craft storage solution” ever invented and I always knew I NEEDED one.
 So when I found one at the flea market that was old, dusty, and broken, I knew it was the perfect candidate for a DIY “trash to treasure” makeover project.
+Check out another small-scale doable flea market makeover project – a DIY gallery wall from old frames!
 Disclosure: This post contains affiliate links.
 I am a part of the Plaid Ambassador program, where I received the cool paints and stencils used in this project for free in the hopes I’d use them and share them with you.

 Years after I created this blog, I realized I should have called it “The lazy crafter” or something like that.
 (See, I was even to lazy to capitalize that…)